 - i.
 Assist acquisition teams in developing and executing vendor engagement strategies. - ii.
 Coordinate vendor engagement activities with acquisition teams. - iii.
-Assess the need for introducing new entrants to the market and recommend to the CO ways to do this. - iv.
-Conduct market research to identify small businesses capable of meeting the Department's needs.
-Assist the CO and PM to encourage setting aside procurements for small businesses. - v.
-Assist acquisition teams in identifying opportunities to establish prime contractor mentor and small business protégé agreements.
+Assess the need for introducing new entrants to the market and recommend to

-FAR 1.102(c) states: "The Acquisition Team consists of all participants in Government acquisition including not only representatives of the technical, supply, and procurement communities but also the customers they serve, and the contractors who provide the products and services."
-For the purposes of this chapter, the team j.
-Agency and Procuring Activity Competition Advocate
+&lt;sup>1 FAR 1.102(c) states: "The Acquisition Team consists of all participants in Government acquisition including not only representatives of the technical, supply, and procurement communities but also the customers they serve, and the contractors who provide the products and services."
+For the purposes of this chapter, the team consists of the CO, CS, PM, COR, OSDBU, Small Business Specialist, Small Business Liaison, and others in Section V. A-J as appropriate.